sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 #### Troubleshooting EAP deployment extension

-This quickstart template uses VM Custom Script Extension to deploy and configure JBoss EAP and configuring the sample application.
-Your deployment fail at this stage due to several reasons such as
+This quickstart template uses VM Custom Script Extension to deploy and configure JBoss EAP and configure the sample application.
+Your deployment can fail at this stage due to several reasons such as:

 - Invalid Red Hat Subscription credentials or EAP entitlement
 - Invalid EAP/RHEL OS entitlement Pool ID

-Follow the below mentioned process to troubleshoot this further
+Follow the below steps to troubleshoot this further

 1. Login to the provisioned virtual machine through SSH.
 You can retrieve the Public IP of the VM using the Azure portal VM overview page.